After passing in the Senate nearly a year ago, historical horse race betting is now a step closer to becoming a reality in Michigan.

 Under House Bill 6463, the Lawful Internet Gaming Act would be amended to revise a citation in the Michigan Gaming Control Revenue Act in regard to a renumbering of provisions that would be made by House Bill 6464.

 House Bill 6464 repeals section 9B of the Michigan Gaming Control and Revenue Act.
 Section 9B prohibits a person who holds a casino license from televising or allowing any other person to televise simulcast horse races on the premises of a casino.
 This bill removes that prohibition.
-It is likely that House Bill 6464 would increase simulcast wagering revenues with Detroit casinos now able to have more opportunities to offer simulcast wagering to their patrons.
+It is likely that House Bill 6464 would increase simulcast wagering revenues with Michigan online casinos now able to have more opportunities to offer simulcast wagering to their patrons.

 HHR may give a future to horse racing.
 The industry has suffered due to the COVID-19 pandemic, and HHR may be able to introduce new fans to live racing.
 Those in support of the bill believe people who come for the HHR may become naturally interested in the live races taking place at the track.